community.general.default_without_diff callback – The default ansible callback without diff output

 added in Ansible 2.7

-Toggle to control whether failed and unreachable tasks are displayed to STDERR (vs. STDOUT)
+Toggle to control whether failed and unreachable tasks are displayed to STDERR rather than STDOUT.

 Choices: